Games 4 Dogs

 905 630 2029

-Lure 'Em In: A Simple Guide to Understanding High, Medium, and Low Value Lure Training to Help Train your Puppy
+Ultimate Guide to High, Medium, and Low Value Lure Training

 Luring is a popular dog training technique.
 It involves using a lure, such as a high-value treat like chicken or a toy, to motivate dogs to perform specific desired behaviours.
 The lure is held close to the dog's nose and moved in the direction of the desired behaviour, guiding the dog's attention and movement.